qinghaoh/qinghaoh.github.io/_posts/2020-07-27-binary-search.markdown

 * `high = mid - 1`, `high = mid`, ...
 * `return -1`, `return low`, `return high`, ...

+## Function

+The function must be monotonic (or at least locally monotonic).

 ## While Condition

 `while (low < high)` is a better choice.
 The while loop only exits when `low == high`, which means there's only one element left.